 We operate on a No Win – No Fee basis.
 If we do not win your case, you will not owe us anything unless:

-You cancel our services after the expiry of the 14 day ‘right to cancel’ period AND after an offer of compensation has been made.
-In such cases our success fee of 30% (25% + VAT) of the amount offered will be payable.
+You cancel our services after an offer of compensation has been made.
+In such cases, our success fee of 30% (25% + VAT) of the amount offered will be payable.

 The Financial Ombudsman Service adjudicating on your case prescribes a compensation amount which you do not accept.